qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 available.
 Hold your mouse over the item and a short description of the tool's purpose will be displayed.

 Every menu bar can be moved around according to your needs.
-Additionally, every menu bar can be switched off using your right mouse button context menu, holding the mouse over the toolbars (read also :ref:`sec_panels_and_toolbars`).
+Additionally, menu bars can be switched off using the right mouse button context menu, or by holding the mouse over the toolbars (read also :ref:`sec_panels_and_toolbars`).

 .. index::
    single:layout toolbars